 The most significant percentage of foreigners acquire nationality by naturalization (approximately 70%) while others through marriage with a Portuguese national (16%).
 According to the same report, the largest number of foreign nationals who acquire residence by marriage with a Portuguese citizen are Brazilians.

 The new regime for the entry, stay, exit and the removal of foreign nationals from the country intends to simplify the application procedure for residence permits.
 There are simpler schemes for students who wish to study in the country as well as for highly qualified entrepreneurs who intend on opening a business, developing new business models or investing in technology and innovation.
 The streamlined application process for those who relocate to Portugal includes online submissions as well as appointments via the SEF Contact Center or via the online platform.
 The one-stop-shop online service provided by SEF includes online appointments, online certifications as well as an automatic pre-scheduling system.

-Our immigration specialists are able to provide complete services for foreign nationals willing to move to Portugal, irrespective of their country of origin and the manner in which they aim to obtain residence (through naturalization, marriage or otherwise).
+Our immigration specialists are able to provide complete services for foreign nationals interested in immigration to Portugal, irrespective of their country of origin and the manner in which they aim to obtain residence (through naturalization, marriage or otherwise).
 The increased number of immigrants on a year-on-year basis confirms the country’s attractiveness both as a destination for those who are looking to become employed and those who are looking to start a business.